DHC: Complaints Policy

 5

-complaints process before contacting the housing ombudsman.
-Support and advice can be
+the complaints process before contacting the housing ombudsman.
+Support and

 9.3 For more information about the role of the Designated Persons or Housing